bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/start-working-in-bcgov-github-organization.md

 - Confirm your [authority to license](./license-your-github-repository.md)

-Employees can also contribute to non-BC government owned intellectual property rights outside their professional roles by using their personal email linked to their GitHub account.
+Employees can also contribute to non-B.C. government owned intellectual property rights outside their professional roles by using their personal email linked to their GitHub account.

 ---
 Related links: